wintech119/DisasterRecoveryInventoryManagementSystem/replit.md

 - No API maintenance overhead

 Bootstrap provides responsive, mobile-friendly layouts essential for field workers using tablets or phones in emergency situations.

+**GOJ Branding**: The application features official Government of Jamaica theming with:
+- **Primary color**: GOJ Green (#009639) - used in navigation, headers, and action buttons
+- **Accent color**: GOJ Gold (#FDB913) - used for highlights and secondary elements
+- **Official logo**: Jamaican coat of arms displayed in the navigation bar with the national motto "Out of Many, One People"
+- **Typography**: Clean, professional presentation suitable for government operations
+- **Icons**: Bootstrap Icons throughout the interface for improved navigation and visual clarity

+This branding establishes official authenticity and professional credibility essential for government disaster response operations.

 ### Stock Calculation Strategy
 **Approach**: Dynamic aggregation from transactions